 The workaround is to create a snapshot for each operation,

-and never operate on virtual machines with different backup programs at the same time.
+and never operate on the same virtual machine at the same time

 - SLES 11 GUI interferes with HotAdd proxy backup.

 When using SUSE Linux Enterprise Server (SLES) 11 SP2 as a backup proxy,